Octant Degeneracy and Plots of Parameter Degeneracy in Neutrino Oscillations Revisited: Behaviors of the plots for the future long baseline experiments

-Fig.\,\ref{fig10} presents the values of $1/s^2_{23}$ for both true and fake solutions as functions of neutrino energy, for the case of normal ordering (left panel) and inverted ordering (right panel) as the true mass ordering.
+Fig.\,\ref{fig10} presents the values of $1/s^2_{23}$ for both true and fake solutions as functions of neutrino energy, for the case of normal ordering (left panel{: the solutions of $1/s^2_{23}$ for the true mass ordering are $Y_1^{ {\mbox{\rm NO}}}$, $Y_2^{ {\mbox{\rm NO}}}$, whereas those for the wrong mass ordering are $Y_1^{ {\mbox{\rm IO}}}$, $Y_2^{ {\mbox{\rm IO}}}$}) and inverted ordering (right panel{: the solutions of $1/s^2_{23}$ for the true mass ordering are $Y_1^{ {\mbox{\rm IO}}}$, $Y_2^{ {\mbox{\rm IO}}}$, whereas those for the wrong mass ordering are $Y_1^{ {\mbox{\rm NO}}}$, $Y_2^{ {\mbox{\rm NO}}}$}) as the true mass ordering.
 The behavior of the curves is sensitive to the neutrino energy in the energy range below the first oscillation maximum (i.e., 2.2 GeV).
-Even in the energy range 0.5 GeV $\lesssim E \lesssim$ 0.8 GeV, where the number of events of the appearance channels is significant, the difference between the values of $1/s^2_{23}$ for true and fake solutions is substantial compared to the difference between the values of the lower and higher octant solutions derived from the disappearance channels $\nu_\mu\to\nu_\mu$ and $\bar\nu_\mu\to\bar\nu_\mu$.
-Furthermore, it is evident that the energy dependence of the difference between the values of $1/s^2_{23}$ for the true and fake solutions is significant.
+Even in the energy range 0.5 GeV $\lesssim E \lesssim$ 0.8 GeV, where the number of events of the appearance channels is significant, the difference between the values {$Y_1^{ {\mbox{\rm NO}}}$, $Y_2^{ {\mbox{\rm NO}}}$, $Y_1^{ {\mbox{\rm IO}}}$, $Y_2^{ {\mbox{\rm IO}}}$} of $1/s^2_{23}$ for true and fake solutions is substantial compared to the difference between the values of the lower {($Y^{ {\mbox{\rm LO}}}$)} and higher {($Y^{ {\mbox{\rm HO}}}$)} octant solutions derived from the disappearance channels $\nu_\mu\to\nu_\mu$ and $\bar\nu_\mu\to\bar\nu_\mu$.
+Furthermore, it is evident that the energy dependence of the difference between the values {$Y_1^{ {\mbox{\rm NO}}}$, $Y_2^{ {\mbox{\rm NO}}}$, $Y_1^{ {\mbox{\rm IO}}}$, $Y_2^{ {\mbox{\rm IO}}}$} of $1/s^2_{23}$ for the true and fake solutions is significant.
 In other words, a slight change in neutrino energy leads to a considerable change in the $1/s^2_{23}$ value for both true and fake solutions, causing it to shift from below the correct value to above it.
 Consequently, integrating this difference over a certain neutrino energy interval yields results that depend on the size of the energy interval, rendering a reliable conclusion difficult to obtain.
 Hence, it is not expected that the T2HKK experiment alone will resolve the octant degeneracy.
 It has been previously reported\,\cite{Panda:2022vdw} that the detector located at 1100 km in the T2HKK experiment exhibits limited sensitivity to octant degeneracy.
 The aforementioned discussion regarding the behavior near the second oscillation maximum provides a rationale for the restricted sensitivity observed in T2HKK.
 However, it is expected that the T2HKK experiment will be combined with the T2HK experiment, which is likely to result in the resolution of the octant degeneracy.

 Fig.\,\ref{fig11} visualizes the sign of the discriminant (\ref{discriminant}) associated with the quadratic curve (\ref{degene3}), portrayed as a function of the neutrino energy for the T2HKK case.
 Unlike the cases of T2HK and DUNE, even in regions where the number of events in the appearance channels is substantial, the discriminant takes on negative values.